 Valentino’s doing it.
 Alberta Ferretti’s doing it.
 Even Zara’s doing it: embroidery is hot right now, not just because it’s beautiful, but because each stitch is like a brush stroke contributing to a masterpiece from a long-forgotten age.
-But most modern embroidery is sadly either done by machine, or far worse–by poorly paid women in sweatshops.
+But most modern embroidery is sadly either done by machine, poorly paid women in sweatshops, or worse – by children in developing countries.

 3. Vita Kin

 Long ago in Slavic countries, intricately embroidered blouses were passed down the generations and were carefully worn only on special occasions.
 This year saw a glorious return of Slavic folklore heritage in all its splendour by the means of a young and bold Ukrainian fashion designer Vita Kin.
 She took the challenge to place the Ukrainian national costume traditions into modern context and mastered it perfectly at her debut at Paris Fashion Week.

 Once, the Vyshyvanka was only a cheerful embroidered blouse; now it represents Vita Kin’s fashion brand, which offers stunning ethnic Ukrainian clothing in bold colours, richly decorated with age-old sumptuous embroideries.